Hello there, back again with another article for you! This time we will be looking at one of my recent purchases, the mighty KRK Rokit 5 G4!

 I already have Creative Gigaworks T40 Series II multimedia speakers, but with my recent investments in guitars, preamps and IR loaders, this has become the weakest link in the signal chain.

 Don’t get me wrong, as you can see in my article, I love my Gigaworks speakers.
 I think they are the best pair of speakers around for most of the audio-related stuff.
 Even though they are not even close to studio monitors and not built for the purpose, you can even record and mix with these.

-I even had recorded and mixed some basic stuff with those and listened to them with KRK Rokit RP5 G4.
-And surprisingly, I didn’t hear many anomalies going on with the frequencies which mean I was able to hear most of the frequencies well enough with my Gigaworks T40 Series II speakers.
+I even recorded and mixed some basic stuff with those and listened to them with KRK Rokit RP5 G4.
+And surprisingly, I didn’t hear many anomalies going on with the frequencies which means I was able to hear most of the frequencies well enough with my Gigaworks T40 Series II speakers.

 See my Creative Gigaworks T40 Series II speakers review here.

 Despite their small-sized drivers, their bass response is excellent.
 However, when you want to have a bit more volume and headroom for your guitar tones and effects, they can’t easily handle it.

 For this reason, I wanted to buy a pair of studio monitors and went back to my Best Selling Studio Monitors and Buying Guide to have a retrospective and to see if I had other opinions on this decision.

 It seemed like KRKs were still the best choice, but I was also into Yamaha HS series monitors and had already started researching these.
 I even considered buying a pair of matched Yamaha HS-7.
 But since I live in a small place, I had to convince myself that I could never unlock their potential.
 The same goes for KRK RP7s, since there’s not much of a price difference, I wanted to go for 7″ drivers then gave up on this decision.

 After having spent a lot of time thinking about my buying decision, I went for KRK Rokit RP5 G4 series studio monitors and I am already in love with them.